srdjo99/ES-Shop/README.md

 # E-commerce shop - NextJS

 ## About
-The project I dedicated the most time to is ES-Shop, an online e-commerce platform that served as my primary practice project.
+The project I dedicated the most of my free time to is ES-Shop, an online e-commerce platform that served as my primary practice project.
 Major functionalities are finished, but it still needs some "polishing".
 It is deployed on DigitalOcean Droplet.